dlang/DIPs/DIPs/DIP-1NN4-QFS.md

   In this case, if the call to the functional is impure due to calling it with an impure callback, the code is invalid.
   The context may expect a `pure` execution for memoization.
 * A `nothrow` operation cannot fail recoverably.
-It either fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
+  It fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
   This fact may be used by the context.

 Since outside of templates, the context must be annotated manually; this is unproblematic:
 The call becomes invalid, and a compiler error is presented to the programmer.